iamogbz/dai-cli/README.md

 Your opponent chooses a number matching the following condition without revealing it to you:

-1. The number must be 4 digits long.
+1. The number must be `N` digits long.
 1. The number must not have repeated digits.
 1. Each digit must be in the range `1..9`.
    Optionally include `0` to expand the possibiliies.